On a Dowker-type problem for convex disks with almost constant curvature: Introduction

-We mention only one variant of these theorems.
-To introduce it, if $C$ is an origin-symmetric convex disk in the Euclidean plane $\Re^2$, we call a set $X$ \emph{$C$-spindle convex}, or shortly \emph{$C$-convex}, if it is $\Re^2$, or there is a translate of $C$ with $X \subseteq C$ and for any $p,q \in X$, $X$ contains the intersection of all translates of $C$ containing $\{ p,q\}$.
-This concept was introduced by Mayer \cite{Mayer} in 1935, and in modern times its systematic investigation, for the special case that $C$ is the Euclidean closed unit disk $B^2$ centered at the origin $o$, began in \cite{BLNP}, and the general case in \cite{LNT2013}.
+We mention only one variant of these theorems, for which we first need some definitions.
+If $C$ is an origin-symmetric convex disk in the Euclidean plane $\Re^2$, we call a set $X$ \emph{$C$-spindle convex}, or shortly \emph{$C$-convex}, if it is $\Re^2$, or there is a translate of $C$ with $X \subseteq C$ and for any $p,q \in X$, $X$ contains the intersection of all translates of $C$ containing $\{ p,q\}$.
+This concept was introduced by Mayer \cite{Mayer} in 1935, and in modern times its systematic investigation, for the special case that $C$ is the Euclidean closed unit disk $B^2$ centered at the origin $o$, began in \cite{BLNP}, and the general case for example in \cite{LNT2013}.
 A result related to spindle convex sets is due to G. Fejes T\'oth and Fodor \cite{TF2015} who extended Dowker's theorems, together with their variants for perimeter, for spindle convex sets; in these theorems the role of inscribed or circumscribed convex $n$-gons is played by the so-called \emph{disk-$n$-gons}, obtained as the intersections of $n$ closed Euclidean unit disks.
-They also proved similar theorems for spindle convex sets in hyperbolic or spherical plane.
+They also proved similar theorems for spindle convex sets in hyperbolic or spherical plane, except for the perimeter of circumscribed disk-polygons in spherical plane.

-These results were generalized in \cite{BL}, where the authors prove that for any $o$-symmetric convex disk $C$, the same statements hold for the areas of inscribed $C$-$n$-gons, or the $C$-perimeters of inscribed or circumscribed $C$-$n$-gons in any $C$-convex disk $K$, where a $C$-$n$-gon is defined to be the intersection of $n$ translates of $C$.
-In addition, they show that for a typical $C \in \KK_o$, with respect to the topology induced by Hausdorff distance, there is a $C$-convex disk $K$ such that the sequence of the areas of the maximum area $C$-$n$-gons inscribed in $K$ is not concave.
-In the following we say that $C \in \KK_o$ satisfies the \emph{Dowker Property} if the above sequence is concave for any $C$-convex disk $K$.
+These results were generalized in \cite{BL}, where the authors proved that for any $o$-symmetric convex disk $C$, the same statements hold for the areas of circumscribed $C$-$n$-gons, and the $C$-perimeters of inscribed and circumscribed $C$-$n$-gons in any $C$-convex disk $K$, where a $C$-$n$-gon is defined to be the intersection of $n$ translates of $C$.
+In addition, they showed that for a typical $C \in \KK_o$, with respect to the topology induced by Hausdorff distance, there is a $C$-convex disk $K$ such that the sequence of the areas of the maximum area $C$-$n$-gons inscribed in $K$ is not concave.
+Here we recall that the elements of a residual set of a topological space $\tau$ are called \emph{typical}, where a residual set is a countable intersection of sets of dense interiors in $\tau$.